Tear gas: Counter-measures

 A variety of protective equipment may be used, including gas masks and respirators.
-In riot control situations, protesters sometimes use equipment (aside from simple rags or clothing over the mouth) such as swimming goggles and adapted water bottles, as well as covering as much skin as possible.
+In riot control situations, protesters sometimes use equipment, aside from simple rags or clothing over the mouth, such as swimming goggles and adapted water bottles, and covering as much skin as possible.

-Activists in United States, the Czech Republic, Venezuela and Turkey have reported using antacid solutions such as Maalox diluted with water to repel effects of tear gas attacks, with Venezuelan chemist Mónica Kräuter recommending the usage of diluted antacids as well as baking soda.
-There have also been reports of these antacids being helpful for tear gas, and for capsaicin-induced skin pain.
+Activists in United States, the Czech Republic, Venezuela and Turkey have used antacid solutions such as Maalox diluted with water to repel effects of tear gas attacks, with Venezuelan chemist Mónica Kräuter recommending the usage of diluted antacids as well as baking soda.
+There have been reports of these antacids being helpful for tear gas, and for capsaicin-induced skin pain.

-During the 2019 Hong Kong protests, frontline protesters became adept at extinguishing tear gas: they formed special teams that sprang into action as soon as it was fired.
-These individuals generally wore protective clothing, including heat-proof gloves, or covered their arms and legs with cling film to prevent the painful skin irritation.
-Canisters were sometimes picked up and lobbed back at police or extinguished straight away with water, or neutralized using objects such as traffic cones.
-They shared information about models of 3M respirator filters which had been found to be most effective against tear gas, and where those models could be purchased.
-Other volunteers carried saline solutions to rinse the eyes of those affected.
-Similarly, Chilean protesters of Primera Línea had specialized individuals collecting and extinguishing the tear gas grenades.
-Others acted as tear gas medics, and another group, the "shield-bearers," protected the protesters from the direct physical impact of the grenades.